rillig/pkglint/v23/codewalk.src.md

 ```

 In this example, there are no command line options starting with a hyphen.
-Therefore the main part of `ParseCommandLine` can be skipped.
+Therefore, the main part of `ParseCommandLine` can be skipped.
 The one remaining command line argument is `DESCR`,
 and that is saved in `pkglint.Todo`, which contains all items that still need to be checked.
 The default use case for pkglint is to check the package from the